-In addition, young adults who were in foster care will be able to stay on Medicaid until age 26, regardless of income.
+In addition, young adults who were in foster care can stay on Medicaid until age 26, regardless of income.
 If you were in foster care when you turned 18 or aged out and were enrolled in Medicaid while in foster care, you may be eligible for full Medicaid coverage.

 Generally, no. If you are covered on your parent’s plan and you have or adopt a child, you can get a child-only plan for your child or switch to a family plan with them on the Health Insurance Marketplace.
 You will have 60 days after the birth/adoption of your child to do so.

 However, if you are covered on your parent’s plan, that plan must cover recommended preventive services during your pregnancy at no cost, including preconception and prenatal care.

 No!
 The Affordable Care Act requires insurance companies to cover young adults on their parent’s plan until age 26 if the plan offers dependent coverage, regardless of your tax status, student status, state of residence, or marital status.